markolbert/J4JLogging/README.md

     }
   }
 }
 ```
 ### Significant Changes to v3
 - I consolidated all the default channels into the base J4JLogger assembly.
 Having
-them be in separate assemblies just made typical usage unnecessarily complex.
+them in separate assemblies complicated things.
 - The way log channels are configured was changed substantially (mostly because
 even the author found the earlier approach difficult to remember :)).
-- A simpler setup `Autofac`-based setup approach was added.
+- The `Autofac`-based setup approach was simplified.
 - To make logging possible before a program is fully set up a cached implementation
-- of IJ4JLogger was added.
+ of IJ4JLogger was added.
 The contents of the cache can be easily dumped into the actual
-- logging system once it's fully established.
+ logging system once it's established.

 ### Important Note
 **There is one important difference in how you call the logging methods